sketch-hq/fig2sketch/README.md

 Some important options:

-- Choose an override option with `--instance-override` so you can decide whether to detach an instance or to just ignore it in ca se the instance is not supported as sketch instance
+- Choose an override option with `--instance-override` so you can decide whether to detach an instance or to just ignore it in case the instance is not supported as sketch instance
-- Pass `--force-convert-images` if the original document containst a corrupted image and you want to force it instead of having a n error
+- Pass `--force-convert-images` if the original document contains a corrupted image and you want to force it instead of having an error
 - Pass `--salt 12345678` to ensure a consistent conversion order
 - Pass `--dump-fig-json example/fig_file.json` (whichever path/name you like) to dump the generated JSON from the .fig file
 - Pass `-v` or `-vv` to show more information about he conversion process